Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Appendix: Formula for in mean-field and random phase approximation theories

-\headline{In both the mean-field and RPA expressions of $T_c$ in Eqs.~\eqref{eq:tcmf} and~\eqref{eq:tcrpa}, the main insights are (i) $T_c$ increases with increasing magnetic moment amplitude $m_0$, and (ii) $T_c$ vanishes when $m_0$ vanishes.} For completeness, note that more sophisticated methods such as Monte Carlo contain more complex effects, e.g. correlations within a spin cluster, so that the expression of $T_c$ becomes more complex compared to Eqs.~\eqref{eq:tcmf} and~\eqref{eq:tcrpa}.
-However, insights (i) and (ii) remain qualitatively valid.
+\end{widetext} In both the mean-field and RPA expressions of the transition temperature in Eqs.~\eqref{eq:tcmf} and~\eqref{eq:tcrpa}, the main insights are (i) the ordering temperature scales with the magnetic moment amplitude $m_0$, and (ii) the ordering temperature vanishes when $m_0$ vanishes.
+In the mean-field approximation, this dependence can be explicitly expanded in even powers of $m_0$, whereas in RPA it enters through a more complex nonlinear momentum-dependent expression.
+For completeness, note that more sophisticated methods such as Monte-Carlo simulations include additional effects, e.g. short-range correlations, leading to even more complex expressions for the ordering temperature compared to Eqs.~\eqref{eq:tcmf} and~\eqref{eq:tcrpa}.
+Nevertheless, the qualitative dependence on the magnetic moment amplitude remains consistent, as evidenced by the HDE relation between $T^\text{calc}_c$ obtained from Monte-Carlo results and $m_0$.

-\headline{The above insights motivate the choice of magnetization amplitudes and their products as intermediate descriptors in the HDE[$T_c^{\rm calc}$, $\{ M_{\rm Z}, M_{\rm Z}M_{\rm Z'} \}$].} Indeed, $M_{\rm Z}$ increases (vanishes) with increasing (vanishing) $|\mu_{{\rm Z},i,j}|$ in Eq.~\eqref{eq:my}.
-Also, note that (ii) is realized by the HDE expression

-when the offset $a_{(g)}$ becomes negligible, because in practice, $z^{\rm opt}_{(g)}$ increases with increasing $M_{\rm Z}$ and vanishes when all $M_{\rm Z}$ are zero as discussed in the main text.
-Thus, we can interpret $z^{\rm opt}_{(g)}$ as an order parameter when $a_{(g)}$ becomes negligible, as done in Sec.~\ref{sec:op}.